ViennaTools/ViennaPS/examples/stepOxidation/README.md

 The Engquist–Osher spatial scheme and forward-Euler temporal scheme are used by default.
-Because the velocity depends on the current level-set geometry (via the oxide thickness), the time step must be short enough that the geometry does not change dramatically in one step — the `timeStep` parameter controls this.
+Because the velocity depends on the current level-set geometry (via the oxide thickness), the oxidation model automatically subcycles so the coupled fields are recomputed before the interfaces move too far.

 ---